 5. The block store instruction stores the operand into main storage if it is not present in the L1D and the status of the line is invalid, shared, or owned.
-In case the line is not present in the L1D cache and is exclusive or modified on the L2 cache, the block store instruction modifies only the line in L2 cache.
+In case the line is not present in the L1D cache and is exclusive or modified in the L2 cache, the block store instruction modifies only the line in L2 cache.
 If the line is present in the L1D and the status is either clean/shared or clean/owned, the line is stored in main storage.
-If the line is present in the L1D and the status is clean/exclusive, the line in the L1D is invalidated and the operand is stored in the L2 cache.
+If the line is present in the L1D and the operand is stored in the L2 cache.
+If the line is in the L1D is invalidated and the operand is stored in the L2 cache.
 If the line is in the L1D and the status is modified/modified or clean/modified, the operand is stored in the L1D or L2 with L1D invalidation, respectively.
 The following table summarizes each cache status before block store and the results of the block store.
-Blank cells mean that no action occurred in the corresponding cache or memory, and the data, if it exists, is unchanged.
+Blank cells mean that no action occurred in the corresponding cache or memory, and the data, if it exists, is unchanged1.

 Storage Status

-Cache status L1 I nvalid Valid
+Cache status L1 I Invalid Valid

-before bst L2 E, M I, S, O Е M S, O
+before bst L2 Е, М I, S, O Е М S, O

-L1 invalidate update/ invalidate
+• L1 - invalidate update/ invalidate

-Action L2 update update /update
+Action L2 update - update -/update -

 Memory update update